-The practice of Creation Meditation is an opportunity to shine the light of your attention inward, and in so doing, transform your understanding of yourself.
+The spiritual practice of Creation Meditation invites you to shine the light of your attention inward, and in so doing, transform your understanding of yourself.
 The practice includes two parts: Meditation and Creative Expression (giving outer expression to the inner experience).

 The nature of the mind for most people includes a high amount of distraction and division.
 Generally, the mind wanders and cannot stay still.
 On the whole, it is full of worry, fear, doubt, stress, and anxiety.
 A practice of meditation, as it is described here, uses a point of focus (such as the breath or a mantra) to anchor the mind to the present moment.
 This helps the mind gain one-pointedness, which in turn refines your capacity to be aware of what you are experiencing moment by moment.
 Meditation facilitates openness and inward receptivity.

 In time, these two practices (meditation and creative expression) transform your understanding of yourself.
 A sustained practice of bringing attention inward and giving expression to what arises moment by moment facilitates introversion – the experience of attention sinking deeper and deeper inward.
 For instance, during creative expression, your attention might can reach for an image, for example, that is faintly arising into consciousness, no different than trying to remember parts of a dream.
-By bringing your attention to this liminal place, you facilitate the drawing of attention deeper into the layers of the mind.
-Over time, as one’s attention deepens, the content of what arises changes.
+By bringing your attention to this liminal place, you facilitate the drawing of attention deeper inward.
+Over time, as your attention deepens, the content of what arises changes.
 The inner experience may become more transpersonal versus personal, objective versus subjective.
 Ultimately, this practice can facilitate a conscious experience of the Source from which form arises.

 Creation Meditation is a spiritual practice oriented in non-duality –the idea that existence and all of its various forms are ultimately expressions of One essential reality.
 Eternal Awareness (or Pure Awareness) is the One indivisible consciousness in which all form appears and disappears, the no-thing-ness from which all things arise.